turingschool/backend-curriculum-site/module1/lessons/refactoring_patterns_part_1.markdown

 *   Three common refactoring patterns

     1. [Move Method](refactoring_patterns_1)
+        * Where should it live?
+        * What is the role of the class, does this functionality belong?
+        * Which class/object does this method reference?
     2. [Extract Class](refactoring_patterns_2)
+        * Can you make chunks of methods?
+        * Can they be grouped to feel like an object?
+        * Would they have attributes?
+        * Sandi Metz rules: Class should be less than 100 lines
     3. [Hide Delegate](refactoring_patterns_3)
+        * What does the interface look like?
+Can we simplify it?
+        * Law of Demeter

 ### Live Refactoring
 Let's apply these refactoring patterns to this [Chisel](https://github.com/turingschool/curriculum/blob/master/source/projects/chisel.markdown) [project](https://github.com/AliSchlereth/chisel) altogether.